on failure, depression and creativity

 A year ago, I turned 18 and the hospital could no longer use force on me.
 So I left to rejoin the real world, taking with me all I had learned about myself from a year of introspection.
 I knew I had lost a huge chunk of my teenage years, but I accepted that and was determined not to fall so far again.
 I went back to college, having worked hard enough to avoid going back a year.
 I got As in my exams.
 I spoke to people.
 I appreciated everything.
 I got into university and moved out.
 I kept writing.
 Then I started this site in March, wanting it to be something I would not allow myself to fail at.

-During that time I had failed a lot, though I was lucky to have somehow remained at the middle of the bell curve.
+During that time I had failed a lot, though I was lucky to have somehow remained in the middle of the bell curve.
 Enough failure to make me push myself harder than ever before.
 Not enough failure to make me give up and resign myself to a life in hospitals like an invisible strata of society do.
 I have kept on living.

 Picture a graph with that same bell curve.
 A consistent lack of failure (often due to fame) leads to ivory tower syndrome.
 We see this in the cases of many an actor, singer, scientist or designer who is lauded for too long.
 Over time, their self-awareness wanes and their work/lives descend into chaos.
 That's not the only factor, but it plays a role.
 The hard work is over, money assured and their creativity becomes a commodity.
 When the inevitable failure comes, the resources to deal with it have withered away.
 Insulated cocoons can only last so long.
-We glamourise the artist gone insane to ignore our collective role in their decline.
+We glamourize the artist gone insane to ignore our collective role in their decline.
 When we cushion people from failure, it is all too likely to backfire in the long run.

 On the other end of the bell curve is consistent, crushing failure.
 The kind which forces so many people to give up on their creativity.
 Maybe the ability (honed through deliberate practice) is not there.
 Maybe the world isn't ready.
 The world is often not ready.
 Or you are not ready for the world.